jorijn/laravel-security-checker/README.md

 [![Code Coverage](https://scrutinizer-ci.com/g/Jorijn/laravel-security-checker/badges/coverage.png?b=master)](https://scrutinizer-ci.com/g/Jorijn/laravel-security-checker/?branch=master)
 [![Build Status](https://travis-ci.org/Jorijn/laravel-security-checker.svg?branch=master)](https://travis-ci.org/Jorijn/laravel-security-checker)

-This package provides an easy way for your to check your local `composer.lock` against the [Symfony Security Advisories Checker](https://security.sensiolabs.org/).
+This package provides an easy way for you to check your local `composer.lock` against the [Symfony Security Advisories Checker](https://security.sensiolabs.org/).
 It can either display the results in your console of email them to you on a scheduled basis.
+It uses Laravel's markdown system so it should fit nicely in your own styling.

 #### Screenshot
 ![screenshot-email](https://user-images.githubusercontent.com/85466/28467234-7a164e4a-6e2f-11e7-964e-5f4a3a63b9da.png)